biosails/BioX-Workflow-Command-Docs/accessing-variables.md

 Variables are always accessed as {$self-&gt;VARNAME}, except for sample, which is accessed as just {$sample}.
 When the [templating library ](https://metacpan.org/pod/Text::Template) sees '{' it knows that a variable and not just plain text is starting.

+Templating is done using perl, and all variables are accessed as perl variables.